 If you have particular wishes regarding your digital assets, you can include these instructions when writing a will.
 For example, you might tell your executor to close certain accounts or destroy specific files.
 Of course, you’ll need to provide your usernames and passwords to help him or her pull this off.

 Each state has its own requirements for what makes a last will and testament legally binding.
-Generally, however, you’ll need to be of sound mind when you sign the will and have at least two disinterested people witness your signature.
+Generally, however, it's simple: You’ll need to be of sound mind when you sign the will and have at least two disinterested people witness your signature.

 Your last will and testament will be governed by the state where you keep your primary residence (or the state where you pay personal income tax).

 If you have specific questions about your state’s requirements, we suggest you reach out to a qualified attorney.

 If your wishes have changed since you you initially filled out your last will and testament form, you’ll need to update the document.
 Whenever you undergo a major life event, it’s a good idea to make sure your last will and testament continues to reflect your wishes.

 Simply want to change something in your will because you feel like it?
 You’re free to do so.

 Filling out your last will and testament form is essential, but it’s not the only document you’re likely to need.
 You might also think about: